FreekDB/trait_proteomics_qc_tool/trunk/htdocs/ctmm/report/config/README.txt

 Changing the configuration will affect all previously generated reports as well.

 When changing the configuration, please make sure that it is syntactically valid JSON code.
-If unsure, use a validator (such as XXX) to verify the syntax.
+If unsure, use a validator (such as http://jsonlint.com/) to verify the syntax.
 All metric ID's should be quoted and the line must end with a comma if it is not the last item in the above described sections.